NewsLocal NewsYour Voice

 Dr. Anna Grodzinsky - St. Luke's Cardiologist

-Dr. Grodzinsky is a cardiologist with Saint Luke's Muriel I. Kauffman Women's Heart Center.
-She says this is a condition that can affect younger people, specifically younger women.
+Grodzinsky is a cardiologist with Saint Luke's Muriel I. Kauffman Women's Heart Center.
+She says SCAD can affect younger people, specifically younger women.

-Strookman's biggest piece of advice: speak up if something doesn't feel right and make sure mental health is a priority.
+Strookman's biggest piece of advice is to speak up if something doesn't feel right.
+She also wants to make sure mental health is a priority.

 Layne Strookman